mjg123/mjg123.github.io/_posts/2018-01-11-Java-in-containers-jdk10.md

   - CPUSet Constraint: `—cpuset-cpus`
   ([Doc](https://docs.docker.com/engine/reference/run/#cpuset-constraint)) Unlike the two previous constraints, this pins the containerized process to specific CPUs.
 Your process may have to share those CPUs, but will obviously not be allowed to use spare capacity on any others.

 You can mix these options together, too - eg 50% of time on cores 0 through 8.
 It's well documented by Docker which will link you through to the kernel docs for more info.
-What we care about now is how big our thread pools will be.
+What we care about now is how the JVM uses and represents that capacity.

 #### Host OS